SoulSwapFinance/exchange-subgraph/README.md

-# Hyperswap Subgraph
+# SoulSwap Subgraph

-[Hyperswap](https://hyperswap.com/) is a decentralized protocol for automated token exchange on Binance Smart Chain.
+[SoulSwap](https://soulswap.com/) is a decentralized protocol for automated token exchange on Fantom Opera Smart Chain.

-This subgraph dynamically tracks any pair created by the hyperswap factory.
-It tracks of the current state of Hyperswap contracts, and contains derived stats for things like historical data and USD prices.
+This subgraph dynamically tracks any pair created by the soulswap factory.
+It tracks of the current state of SoulSwap contracts, and contains derived stats for things like historical data and USD prices.

 - aggregated data across pairs and tokens,
 - data on individual pairs and tokens,
 - data on transactions
 - data on liquidity providers
-- historical data on Hyperswap, pairs or tokens, aggregated by day
+- historical data on SoulSwap, pairs or tokens, aggregated by day

 ## Running Locally